Keenan-Faure/Integration-web-app/README.md

 ## Woocommerce Connector

-The pushing of data to Woocommerce is done using the [Woocommerce API](https://woocommerce.github.io/woocommerce-rest-api-docs/) documentation
+The pushing of data to Woocommerce is done using the [Woocommerce API](https://woocommerce.github.io/woocommerce-rest-api-docs/)

 * Consists of an internal map and external map (defined in config) to push data
     * Internal map is for non-tech users